KozGit/DOOM-3-BFG-VR/README.txt

 3. Download and install the latest CMake, saying YES to adding CMake to your path.

-4. Generate the VC13 projects using CMake by doubleclicking a matching configuration .bat file in the neo/ folder. eg. cmake-vs2013-64bit.bat (it will erase your build folder)
+4. Generate the VC projects using CMake by doubleclicking a matching configuration .bat file in the neo/ folder. eg. cmake-vs2013-64bit.bat (it will erase your build folder)

 5. (UPDATED) Go to https://developer.oculus.com/downloads/pc/1.17.0/Oculus_SDK_for_Windows/ then
    download and extract it somewhere.
 Copy the LibOVR folder to DOOM-3-BFG/neo/libs

-6. Init/Update the submodules in Git to get OpenVR.
+6. (UPDATED) Init/Update the submodules in Git to get OpenVR.
 In TortoiseGit, right click in the folder then choose TortoiseGit > Submodule Update... then press OK.

 7. Open the following file in Visual Studio and compile it:
 	DOOM-3-BFG/build/Doom3BFGVR.sln

-8. Download ffmpeg-4.0-win32-shared.zip from
+8. (UPDATED) Download ffmpeg-4.0-win32-shared.zip from
 	https://ffmpeg.zeranoe.com/builds/win32/shared/
 	and/or ffmpeg-4.0-win64-shared.zip from
 	https://ffmpeg.zeranoe.com/builds/win64/shared/

 9. Extract the FFmpeg DLLs to your current build directory (eg. Release) under DOOM-3-BFG/build/

+10. (OPTIONAL) If Doom 3 BFG wasn't installed from Steam or GOG, set the path in Visual Studio.
-10. In Visual Studio, right click project Doom3BFGVR, click Properties.
+    Right click project Doom3BFGVR, click Properties.
 Set Configuration to All Configurations.
     Choose Debugging, set Command Arguments to:
     +set fs_basepath "C:\Program Files (x86)\Steam\steamapps\common\DOOM 3 BFG Edition"
     or wherever you installed Doom 3 BFG edition